JenniferSieber/Algorithms-Examples/README.md

-# Algorithm Examples for Strings and Arrays
+# Algorithm Examples for Strings, Numbers and Arrays

 Utilizing Vanilla JavaScript